vinayhpatil/vinayhpatil/README.md

 Hello!
-I'm Vinay Patil, a Third-year Computer Science and Engineering student passionate about coding, problem-solving, and learning new technologies around the World.
+I'm Vinay Patil, a Third-year Computer Science and Engineering student passionate about coding, problem-solving, and learning new Invenions around the World.

 **Let's connect!**
 * 📫 **Email:** vinaypatil2634@gmail.com